cainhopwood/aws-ml-workshop-starter-kit/README.md

 ```
 1. Create CloudFront Distro pointing to S3 bucket
   - EnsureEdge Lambda (CloudFront-S3-URLRewrite) is attached to the Origin Request so that index.html is added to subfolders.
+  - Use S3 Origin pointing at the bucket where you've built the site.